 Consumer Reports reviewed the NoNo 8800 in their December 2013 issue.
 None of their six testers said their legs felt hair-free or stubble-free during a six-week trial, and none “said they’d want to buy the device.”

-We did not find NoNo Pro to be as effective as the advertising would lead us to believe.
-We did not find it to be superior to other hair removal systems on the market.
+We did not find NoNo Pro to be as effective as the advertising would lead us to believe, nor did we find it to be superior to other hair removal systems on the market.
 There are far too many user complaints to be ignored, and our tests confirmed that the product does not work for everyone.

 You may be interested in our comparison of the NoNo Pro with two other popular at-home hair removal systems.